On Air Now

 Dancing on Ice is back on ITV with a whole new cast of celebrities, but how is the series able to film during the coronavirus pandemic?

-Dancing on Ice will see the likes of Billie Faiers, Myleene Klass, Jason Donovan and Capital’s very own Sonny Jay get their skates one for another winter of one of the best reality competitions on TV.
+Dancing on Ice this year is seeing the likes of Billie Faiers, Myleene Klass, Jason Donovan and Capital’s very own Sonny Jay get their skates one for another winter of one of the best reality competitions on TV.

 The ITV series is going ahead despite the coronavirus pandemic, to give viewers the escapism we all so need right now.

-But how is Dancing on Ice going ahead in a Covid-safe way?
+But how is Dancing on Ice going ahead in a coronavirus safe way, what are the rules?

 The Dancing on Ice production team have prepared for the series to go ahead as usual, but this time there will be a number of coronavirus safety measures in place.